Lust (Lords of Acid album)

 "The Most Wonderful Girl", an ode to self-love and masturbation, also appeared on the soundtrack to the film Sliver.
-The track "Hey Ho!" originally contained a sample of "Heigh-Ho" from the 1937 Walt Disney film Snow White and the Seven Dwarfs, however this sample was removed when the track appeared on this album most likely due to copyright issues.

 The song "Let's Get High" features samples from Bill Cosby: Himself.
+The track "Hey Ho!" originally contained a sample of "Heigh-Ho" from the 1937 Walt Disney film Snow White and the Seven Dwarfs; however, this sample was removed when the track appeared on this album most likely due to copyright issues.

 Lust has been re-issued twice: in 1996 (three bonus tracks added, "Paris France" and "Wet Dream" and "I Sit on Acid 96 Mix") and in 2001 in a "Stript" version, which presented the entire album with all vocals removed.

 Track listing

+Maurice Joseph François Engelen is given songwriting credit as "Somora" on tracks 1-4, 6-9, 11.
+He is credited under his more common pseudonym, Praga Khan, for "I Sit on Acid", and "The Wet Dream" & "Paris France" on the 1996 reissue.
+Jade 4 U is credited under her real name, Nikkie Van Lierop, on the original album.
+She is credited as Jade 4 U on "The Wet Dream" and "Paris France" on the reissue.